 If you are not entirely satisfied with any aspect of our care or service, please let us know as soon as possible to allow us to address your concerns promptly.
 We will never discriminate against patients who have made a complaint.

-For our East Grinstead Practice, you can ask to speak to Carlie Evans, Practice Manager (in person or by phone) or you can address your concerns in writing either by emailing email@example.com or write to the practice address below.
+For both of our practices, you can ask to speak to Carlie Evans, Group Manager (in person or by phone) or you can address your concerns in writing either by emailing firstname.lastname@example.org (East Grinstead Patients) or email@example.com (Rochester Patients) or write to the practice address below.

 If we cannot resolve your complaint immediately it will be acknowledged in writing within 3 working days and we aim to provide a full response within 10 working days.